werls/concentric-circles-text/README.md

 ![grao-compactdisk-case-detail](./examples/project-mockups/grao-territorio-percussivo-compactdisk-case-detail.png "Grão Compact Disk and Case detail")

 ## About the fonts used on this project
 As it seems on the mockups, i've used the font [Botanika Mono](https://www.suitcasetype.com/fonts/botanika) (Tomáš Brousil / Suitcase Type Foundry) for the text.
-Because of licensing restrictions, this code has been set to work with **Courier**.
+Because of licensing restrictions, this code has been set to work with the font [Space Mono](https://fonts.google.com/specimen/Space+Mono?query=mono) (Colophon / Google Fonts).
 Using a typography whose glyphs are the same width is preferable and produces a better result.